ralphwillgoss/ralphwillgoss.github.io/_posts/2020-09-11-lambdadeployfunction-task-error-function-not-found.md

 ```

 So I actually had a permissions error, if we looks at the code for the **LambdaDeployFunction** task, we can see that [testFunctionExists](https://github.com/aws/aws-toolkit-azure-devops/blob/5c3ea378838f82e7aa81842404d944138f033ed3/Tasks/LambdaDeployFunction/TaskOperations.ts#L212){:target="_blank"} surpresses all exceptions.

-This issue has been raised on [aws-toolkit-azure-devops on github](https://github.com/aws/aws-toolkit-azure-devops/issues/371){:target="_blank"}.
+This issue has been raised on github via [aws-toolkit-azure-devops](https://github.com/aws/aws-toolkit-azure-devops/issues/371){:target="_blank"}.